yostane/YBAsyncUtils/README.md

 **YBAsyncUtils** is swift / Objective-C library that simplifies threading in iOS apps.
 It containes the follwing classes:

--**YBDispatchUtils**: contains static functions for using CGD (Grand Central Dispatch).
+- **YBDispatchUtils**: contains static functions for using CGD (Grand Central Dispatch).
 GCD is very verbose and confusing.
 This class aims to reduce code and makes using GCD more clear.

 ## How To Get Started
 ###Swift